 - J. Graham Eacott and William Meyer resigned from the board.
-In addition, Mr. Eacott has resigned as interim chairman and chief executive officer, and Nick DeMare has resigned as chief financial officer. - W. Douglas Eaton, Matthew A. T. Turner and M. Elizabeth Flavelle were appointed to the board.
+In addition, Mr. Eacott has resigned as interim chairman and Chief Executive Officer ("CEO"), and Nick DeMare has resigned as Chief Financial Officer ("CFO"). - W. Douglas Eaton, Matthew A. T. Turner and M. Elizabeth Flavelle were appointed to the board.
 The board now comprises Mr. Eaton, Mr. Turner, Ms. Flavelle, William Barclay and Mr. DeMare.

 Mr. DeMare and Mr. Barclay are continuing directors of the Company.
-Mr. Eaton has also been appointed as chief executive officer, David Kelsch as President and chief operating officer, Larry Donaldson as chief financial officer and Linda Knight as Corporate Secretary.
+Mr. Eaton has also been appointed as CEO, David Kelsch as President and Chief Operating Officer ("COO"), Larry Donaldson as CFO and Linda Knight as Corporate Secretary.